A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Fourier analysis

-In instances where a function that approximates an irregularly sampled dataset is sought, and such a function is used to interpolate between the gaps in the observed data, the smallest possible magnitude of of $N$ Fourier coefficients is calculated via by a weight function, $\hat{w}_k$ that also satisfies Equation \ref{eq:min_func}:
+Seeking a continuous function that interpolates the missing values of irregularly sampled dataset, the smallest possible magnitudes of each entry in $\hat{h}_k$ as $N$ Fourier coefficients are calculated as a function of some user-selected weights $w_k$ that also satisfy Eq. \ref{eq:min_func} as a constraint:

-The optimal interpolation problem has been solved earlier using the Conjugate Gradient Method that minimises the successive error at each iteration, rather than the residuals relative to the original data \cite{kunis2007stability}.
+The optimal interpolation problem in Eq. (\ref{eq:intrp}) has been solved earlier using the Conjugate Gradient Method that minimizes the successive \textit{error} at each iteration with respect to the analytical solution, rather than the residuals\cite{kunis2007stability}.
+Here, the number of iterations must be specified because to measure convergence requires knowledge of an $M\times M$ kernel matrix:

-This work demonstrates the quadratic form of Equation \ref{eq:intrp}, and offers a convenient method for solving the interpolative iNFFT without the need to iterate.
-In addition, it avoids problems with dimensionality by inverting the $AA^H$ matrix, which sacrifices time complexity for simplicity; this is an acceptable trade-off for small values of $N$ and competitive with faster algorithms for the direct inversion of non-uniform fast Fourier transforms which require similar $\mathcal{O}(N^2)$ matrix pre-computations\cite{kircheis2019direct}.